Batch image resizing and conversion with ImageMagick

 Preserving original files

-To preserve the original images and save the resized versions in a separate directory, use the
+To keep the original images intact and save the resized versions in a separate directory:

 mkdir resized